mIRC-Scripters/mirckb/docs/source/commands/load.rst

 /load
 =====

-.. note:: that unlike the :doc:`/reload </commands/reload>` command, /load will trigger the ON LOAD and ON START events.
+The /load command can be used to load any type of existing file of the types: aliases, popups, remote, users, and variables.
+Using /load on an already loaded file will update its contents while maintaining its order among other files.
+Note that unlike the :doc:`/reload </commands/reload>` command, /load will trigger the ON LOAD and ON START events.

 Synopsis
 --------